 Public Art Walking Tours

-The Office of Public Art published an exciting guide to art in public places in Downtown Pittsburgh in 2008.
-No matter where you are downtown, you are steps away from experiencing a work of art.
-By taking this tour of four downtown neighborhoods, residents and visitors will experience remarkable artwork by nationally and internationally recognized artists.
+No matter where you are Downtown, you are steps away from experiencing a work of art in public places.
+This guidebook features tours of three Downtown neighborhoods, the North Shore and the Northside.
+They all feature remarkable artworks by locally, nationally, and internationally recognized artists.
 Since many of the artists were inspired by our region when they created their pieces, the tour is also a great way to learn about Pittsburgh’s place in history.
-The tour includes photographs and descriptions of over 70 works of art, as well as notes about select Downtown buildings and landscapes.
-Each complete walking tour takes 75 to 120 minutes.
+The tour includes photographs and descriptions of over 100 works of art, as well as notes about select buildings, landscapes, and bridges.
+Each tour takes 80 - 120 minutes.
+You can obtain a free copy of the book by visiting our offices at 810 Penn Avenue, Suite 600, or you can buy a book online here.
+Our office is open Monday through Friday from 9 AM to 5 PM.
+If you'd like to pick up a copy on the weekend, please visit the Visit Pittsburgh Welcome Center at 120 Fifth Avenue, Pittsburgh, PA 15222.

 Pittsburgh's Oakland neighborhood conceived as a cultural center in the 1890s with grand buildings and broad avenues, continues today as a hub for culture, universities and medical institutions.
 The Oakland walking tour was published in 2006 in partnership with the Carnegie Museum of Art.
 It offers photographs and descriptions of 35 works of public art with architectural notes for select Oakland buildings.
 The complete tour takes approximately 75 to 120 minutes.